Metal Fight Beyblade vs the Sun: Sol Blaze, the Scorching Hot Invader: Plot

 In B-Pit, as Kenta, Benkei and Yu enters the shop, they found Masamune go back home, suffering an injury while brought a wounded Ryutaro.
 Masamune tells them that Sol Blaze is stronger than the group thought, and collapses before he can reach Kenta and the others.
 Ginga, enraged by this, is about to storm off to fight Helios, but Masamune tells him only the water symbol can beat Sol Blaze.
-From the WBBA headquarters, Ryo tells Ginga that Sol Blaze is the Orihalcon bey that destroyed Atlantis in the first place.
+From the WBBA headquarters, Ryusei tells Ginga that Sol Blaze is the Orihalcon bey that destroyed Atlantis in the first place.
 Then, Ginga begins the trip to stop Sol Blaze, joined by Benkei, Masamune, Kenta, Madoka and Yu.
 They arrive in there by riding a helicopter.
 Then, Ginga convinces Helios to stop the rise of Atlantis, but Helios declines.
 Ginga tells him that Sol Blaze is the dangerous Orihalcon bey and Helios was convinced at first, but Bakin makes him declines once more.
 Then, Bakin commands Helios to crush them.
 Ginga was enraged a little, but Masamune says whatever you say, it will be useless.
 Then Masamune recklessly launches Ray Unicorno, but Helios defeats him with ease.
 Even he continues to attack Ray Unicorno.
 In order to stop Helios from attacking Ray Unicorno, Benkei, Kenta and Yu launch their beys.
 This doesn't help much as Helios uses his special move, Blaze Execution, thus almost burning Dark Bull, Flame Sagittario, Flame Libra and Ray Unicorno.
 Kenta begs Helios to stop.
 Then they were saved by Ginga who challenges Helios to a battle.
 Helios and Ginga start the battle.
 Ginga is seen stronger than before.
 Both bladers use their full power and command their special moves.
 Ginga uses his special move Galaxy Nova to defeat Sol Blaze.
 Helios is disappointed, but Bakin tells him that he did very well.
 Bakin says that he only needed Pegasis and Blaze to battle with their full power and the result didn't matter.
 Then Bakin explains his complete plan.
 His plan was to use Pegasis and Blaze's power to drop Adonis on Earth which would destroy all civilizations on Earth.
 Then he would rebuild Atlantis on it.
 Everyone including Helios was surprised to hear Bakin's plans.
 Helios is completely stunned to understand that what he believed throughout his life was not true.
 Ginga and co. tried to stop Helios' grandfather but they get surrounded by Bakin's bladers.
 Helios decides to stop his grandfather's evil intentions.
 He uses Sol Blaze to take out Bakin's bladers.
 Ginga and Helios respectively launch Galaxy Pegasis and Sol Blaze to fight against Bakin's bey Dark Poseidon.
 While Dark Poseidon was fighting against Galaxy Pegasis and Sol Blaze, Kyoya's Rock Leone appear out of nowhere.
 Kyoya tells Ginga and Helios to go to space and destroy Adonis.
 Kyoya's Rock Leone defeats Dark Poseidon.
-Meanwhile, Ginga and Helios takes a rocket to space.
-With the power of Pegasis and Blaze, Ginga and Helios destroys Adonis and save the Earth.
+Meanwhile, Ginga and Helios take a rocket to space.
+With the power of Pegasis and Blaze, Ginga and Helios destroy Adonis and save the Earth.